alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 - Forward PR
 - OLS - continuing the project in fall 2022 (reviews in progress!)

+--
+MS: Thanks for this list Anne.
+All update should appear on Twitter (tweet/retweet), your HackMD and recent GitHub updates.
+Once you have edited th newsletter please send them my way so that I can add missing bits.
+As for OLS, let's try to get to the launch part for Governance taskforce next week, and come up with the action plan for how you would like to engage in OLS in the next round.

 ### Thank yous
 - MS & everyone on the team for keeping the ship moving over the past two weeks!

+MS: Welcome back.
+Good to know that you are feeling well.
+Ship should sail on :D Afterall! it is a shared responsibility!

 ### Event updates
 - AGS mapathon (7 July): done!